Troubleshoot the HubSpot Sales Office 365 add-in

 If you're having trouble installing the add-in, make sure you meet the following requirements:

-- add the add-in in each inbox if you're using multiple inboxes.
+- Install the add-in in each inbox if you're using multiple inboxes.

 If you are using Outlook for PC or Outlook for Mac, the add-in will be grayed out if the Reading Pane is turned off or hidden.
 Ensure that the Reading Pane is turned on by following this Microsoft article for Outlook for PC and this Microsoft article for Outlook for Mac.